johnsolarz/filesystem/assets/README.md

 # Assets

-Includes subdirectories for all relevant content which has been collected from the client, created or used during development:
+Includes directories for all production content which has been shared by the client or created during development: copy, fonts, images, css, js, etc.

-- Copy
-- Fonts
-- Images
-- Stylesheets
-- Scripts